unik-name/docs.unikname.network/docs/uns-network-setting-up-node/README.md

 ## Run a node with Docker Compose

 In this documentation, we'll start sandbox <uns/> node using [Docker Compose](https://docs.docker.com/compose/) and a configuration file.

+So, be sure to have these prerequisites:
+- [Docker](https://docs.docker.com/install) installed on your Linux machine
+- [Docker Compose](https://docs.docker.com/compose/install) installed on your machine (only if you want to use it to setup node, documented below).

 Create the following configuration file `docker-compose.yml`: